 - Clauses 4 to 10 - they describe the requirements of the standard.
 The result will be a set of policies that will form the information security management system (ISMS).

-- Annex A - a comprehensive list of control objectives and controls intended to help you reduce the risk as much as possible.
+- Annex A - a comprehensive list of control objectives and information security controls intended to help you reduce the risk as much as possible.

 Identify the scope of the ISMS taking into consideration

 - the asset inventory - might include legal documents, user data, cloud resources, and physical equipment.